anynines/a8s-deployment/test/README.md

 - To run *all* the test suites currently available run `go test ./...` from inside the test directory.
-- To run a *single* suite/piece of functionality, for example the backup tests, run `go test ./integration/backup` from inside the test directory.
+- To run a *single* suite/piece of functionality, for example the backup tests, run `go test ./e2e/backup` from inside the test directory.
 - `go test` can also be replaced by `ginkgo` for more informative output.

 ### Adding or Modifying Tests
-- To add tests that test the integration between two or more a8s components, create a package under [integration/][Integration package].
+- To add tests that test the end-to-end (e2e) behavior of a8s, create a package under [e2e/][e2e package].
 This package will import from the package [framework/][Framework package] which provides helper functionality in order to simplify the process of writing new tests and help make tests for different components more consistent.
 The framework packages